HOWARD STORM, ANNOTATED

 Page 166: "As a first-time feature film director, I'm a little shaky, so Adam helps me a lot.
 I set up one shot and he tells me, 'Y'know, Howard, I was thinking: Why don't we put the camera here and then move the camera?
 Then we wind up where you wanted to start your shot.'
 I say, 'In other words, you're saying, 'Move the camera.
 Don't be static.'
 I'm so used to working on weekly television shows, I don't always think of creative ways to use the camera."

 MY NOTE: This is why I question the story of Sam Goldwyn Jr. only looking for TV sitcom directors.
-Now, I need to admit something here: While I'm very forgiving of the mistakes made by newbies Dave and me in these stories, I'm less charitable with Howard, even though it was his first movie, too.
+Now, I need to admit something here, because I'm about to get very critical: While I'm very forgiving of the mistakes made by newbies Dave and me in these stories, I'm less charitable with Howard, even though it was his first movie, too.
 That's very unfair.
-All of usHoward includedwere learning how to build a story and pace a 90-minute film, which is a lot different than creating a 20-minute network sitcom with an A-story, a B-story, half-a-dozen scenes and three commercial breaks (that form of sitcom is actually gone now, as Howard laments in his chapter for Everybody Loves Raymond, one of the last of the type).² During the 1980s (less so today), film and television were two very different mediums.
+All of usHoward includedwere learning how to build a story and pace a 90-minute film, which is a lot different than creating a 20-minute network sitcom with an A-story, a B-story, and three commercial breaks (that form of sitcom is actually gone now, as Howard laments in his chapter for Everybody Loves Raymond, one of the last of the type).² During the 1980s, film and television were two very different mediums.
 Sitcoms usually had three video cameras set up for every scene ("Mork and Mindy" had four, with an extra camera to follow Robin Williams if he improvised).
 They camera crew basically recorded everything as if it was a play, in long-shot, mid-range and close-up, and then the scene was assembled in the editing room.
 It was a factory environment, and there wasn't any thought put into camera movement, style, or making one episode appear different from another.
 In fact, the goal was to look just like every other episode (Howard actually complains that they changed Mork & Mindy too much between seasons, and caused it to fail).

 It goes beyond just the look, however: Sitcom writing was different than film, because there was no character development: Mork from Ork in season three was supposed to be the same as Mork from Ork in season one, and all of Howard's disputes with Robin Williams in this book were over Robin complaining that his character would change over time, and he was tired of saying, "Shazbot" and "Nanu-nanu," and being completely naïve to the ways of Earthlings after fifty episodes.
 Howard's job as a TV director was to keep everything from drifting or changing.
 That way you don't have to go to the writer working on episode #10 and say, "Change everything!
 We just decided that Mindy is an alien in hiding, too, while re-writing episode #5!"
 Plus, the audience can watch the entire run of the show out of order in syndication and never be confused.
 A film isn't like thatcharacters each have an arc with a beginning, middle and end, and their conflicts need resolution.
 For instance, in our written ending, Russ and Jamie become confident vampires rather than remain high school outcasts, but the finished film never reveals thatthe last time we see them, they're flirting with vampire girls, using the same pick-up lines and mannerisms that they had in the Phone-A-Date club an hour earlier in the film, with no pay-off.
 As for the main characters, we were supposed see the downside of being a vampire through Mark's dreams, which show him as a lonely undead teenager, living alone in a creepy graveyard, harming the people he loves (Robin, a peasant girl), with angry villagers pursuing him with torches and stakes.
 As Mark physically starts to change in his daily life, his dreams become more real until they actually overtake reality at the school dance (this was mixed in with the stuff about him winning 'best costume' as a vampire, and disappearing in the mirror).
 Howard threw all of our dreamscape stuff out and made them all unrelated set pieces (for instance, in one dream the Countess runs her foot up Mark's thigh in a restaurant).
 Because of this, it's hard to understand why Mark doesn't want to be a vampirehe'd give up his sexually frustrated life with Robin and live forever with a hot blonde giving him foot-jobs in nice restaurants, without aging.
 Even a scene we had showing that Mark would not be together with the Countess, but instead would live in a coffin with the other undead in the crowded lair below (his coffin had Star Wars sheets) was cut out of the film.